Thank you for visiting my website and blog. I’m a physician, writer, researcher, and advocate.

-My writing focuses on the policy, politics, and history of health care, and my articles have appeared, either in print or online, in the Washington Post, Guardian, New Republic, Los Angeles Review of Books, USA Today, Salon, CNN.com, US News & World Report, Jacobin, and elsewhere.
-My first book, To Heal Humankind: The Right to Health in History, was published by Routledge in 2017.
+My writing focuses on the policy, politics, and history of health care, and my articles have appeared, either in print or online, in the Washington Post, Guardian, New Republic, Los Angeles Review of Books, USA Today, Salon, the Nation, CNN.com, US News & World Report, Jacobin, and elsewhere.
+My book, To Heal Humankind: The Right to Health in History, was published by Routledge in 2017.

 Any opinions expressed here, in my writings, on social media, or in interviews are my own, and do not necessarily reflect that of my employer or any of my organizational or academic affiliations.